jcchikikomori/urvenue-wp/readme.txt

 === UrVenue ===

 Contributors: urvenue

-Tags: urvenue, nightclub, bar, management, venue, calendar, event, events

-Requires at least: 4.6
+Tags: urvenue, nightclub, bar, management, venue, calendar, event, events Requires at least: 4.6
 Tested up to: 4.7
 Stable tag: 1.0.1
 License: GPLv2 or later

 UrVenue is the leading Venue Management Software on the market in the nightclub industry today.

 == Description ==

-UrVenue is the industry leader in nightclub Venue Management Software.
-We are now proud to announce our new Wordpress plugin for integrating events and media from the UrVenue engine.
-If you are a UrVenue client with a Wordpress powered website, you now have the ability to utilize our new plugin.
-Customize with just a few clicks!
+UrVenue is the leading Venue Management Software on the market in the nightclub industry today.
+For this, UrVenue presents uvwpintegrations.
+If you are a client with Wordpress page, now is available a plugin for you, where you can added integrations with you account the UrVenue.
+Customize with just a few clicks.

 **Prerequisites**